tcd93/MSSQL-execution-plan/README.md

 group by f.custid, d.Week
 ```

-Merge join plan is evaludated by adding a where clause filter by date, the optimizer will now go for _index seek_ in the `DimDate` table, but `2020-01-01` is way lower than the actual data range in `Fact` table, so both queries produce same result
+Merge join plan is evaluated by adding a where clause filter by date, the optimizer will now go for _index seek_ in the `DimDate` table, but `2020-01-01` is way lower than the actual data range in `Fact` table, so both queries produce same result

 <div>
     <figure style="display:block;margin-left:0;">